almariah/kube-sg/README.md

 The previous network policy will allow access to pods with the label “role=db” from `172.17.0.0/16` on TCP port `6379`.
 The `cidr` could be any range of IP addresses (other pods, external endpoints, cloud resources).

-In case of AWS, if pods IPs allocated from the VPC pool, then it is very useful to use network policy `ipBlock` from within the VPC pool to allow access to pods from other AWS resources.
+In case of AWS, if pods IPs allocated from the VPC pool ([amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s)), then it is very useful to use network policy `ipBlock` from within the VPC pool to allow access to pods from other AWS resources.

 ### Accessing from pod to external resources (kube-sg)